rtavenar/blog/softdtw.md

 # Conclusion

-**TODO**
+We have seen in this post that DTW is not differentiable everywhere, and that there exists alternatives that basically change the min operator into a differentiable alternative in order to get a differentiable similarity measure that can later be used as a loss in gradient-based optimization.

-Our next blog post should be dedicated to drawing links between optimal transport and dynamic time warping.
+The next post in this series will be dedicated to drawing links between optimal transport and dynamic time warping.